Expert overview: The 3 most important things to know about startup loans

 Common funding needs for startups

 - To develop the product/service.
 This is one of the most common funding needs for startups.
-Developing the initial business idea into a market-ready product or service is a costly exercise and is completed in a period where the startup cannot make money (yet).
+Developing the initial business idea into a market-ready product or service is expensive, and generally happens at a time when the business has no revenue.

 - For operational expenses.
 Startups often need to hire staff, lease business space such as coworking space and pay the salaries of staff and founders.
 This requires funds, and the larger the business and the more staff that are hired, the more funds the startup will need.

 - To market the product.
-Acquiring customers is a common startup hurdle, and this can only be done through marketing.
+Acquiring customers is a common startup hurdle, and marketing is generally your best option.
 Whether it's online, through social media or using an old-school letter drop, these activities need time and money.

 - To expand the business.
 This is a positive step forward for any startup – expanding the business.
 Due to the uncertain cash flow in startups, it's common to use external funds to expand.

 What types of funding options are available to startups?

 Startups have little to no internal funds – that is, profit.
 Because of this, these companies have a choice between two types of finance: debt or equity.
 Debt finance involves borrowing money, so the business takes on debt, whereas equity finance involves the business acquiring funds from investors or a public float in return for a share of the company.